Community rallies around firefighter with cancer

 After several years of helping the community as members of the Beatrice Rural Fire Department, a local couple has recently seen an outpouring of support in return after dealing with several months of medical issues.

-On Friday, Aug.
+On Aug.
 21 around 3 p.m., Dustin McQuigg had a seizure while at his job, falling and hitting his head.
-When Emergency Medical Services workers arrived, McQuigg had a temperature over 105 degrees.
+When Emergency Medical Service workers arrived, McQuigg had a temperature over 105 degrees.
 While he was able to follow directions, he wasn’t fully coherent.

 “As EMTs, you’re a horrible patient because you kind of know what’s wrong and expect the worst,” Dustin’s wife, Tiffany McQuigg, said.
 “Beatrice city ambulance runs up to Pickrell, so when they picked them up and took them to the hospital here he gave them a hard time and told them he wanted to drive the ambulance.
 He doesn’t remember that.”

 Dustin McQuigg was taken to the emergency room at Beatrice Community Hospital and tested positive for COVID-19.
 Doctors ordered a CT scan on his head and found a spot.
-An MRI from Bryan West in Lincoln determined that it was an insular glioma, a type of brain cancer.
+An MRI from Bryan West in Lincoln later determined that it was an insular glioma, a type of brain cancer.

 “The only way they found it is because I fell and hit my head and they did a CT scan,” Dustin said.
 “That’s when they found it…They’ve never really pinpointed what the seizure was from, if it was from the tumor or from the fever.”